Rhodes: Roman period

+Middle Ages

 Byzantine period

 In 395 with the division of the Roman Empire, the long Byzantine period began for Rhodes.
 In Late Antiquity, the island was the capital of the Roman province of the Islands, headed by a praeses (hegemon in Greek), and encompassing most of the Aegean islands, with twenty cities.
 Correspondingly, the island was also the metropolis of the ecclesiastical province of Cyclades, with eleven suffragan sees.

 Beginning from ca. 600 AD, its influence in maritime issues was manifested in the collection of maritime laws known as "Rhodian Sea Law" (Nomos Rhodion Nautikos), accepted throughout the Mediterranean and in use throughout Byzantine times (and influencing the development of admiralty law up to the present).
 In 622/3, during the climactic Byzantine–Sasanian War of 602–628, Rhodes was captured by the Sasanian navy.

 Rhodes was occupied by the Islamic Umayyad forces of Caliph Muawiyah I in 654, who carried off the remains of the Colossus of Rhodes.
 The island was again captured by the Arabs in 673 as part of their first attack on Constantinople.
 When their fleet was destroyed by Greek fire before Constantinople and by storms on its return trip, however, the Umayyads evacuated their troops in 679/80 as part of the Byzantine–Umayyad peace treaty.
 In 715 the Byzantine fleet dispatched against the Arabs launched a rebellion at Rhodes, which led to the installation of Theodosios III on the Byzantine throne.

 From the early 8th to the 12th centuries, Rhodes belonged to the Cibyrrhaeot Theme of the Byzantine Empire, and was a centre for shipbuilding and commerce.
 In c.
 1090, it was occupied by the forces of the Seljuk Turks, after the long period of chaos resulting from the Battle of Manzikert.
 Rhodes was recaptured by the Emperor Alexios I Komnenos during the First Crusade.

 As Byzantine central power weakened under the Angeloi emperors (1185–1204), in the first half of the 13th century, Rhodes became the centre of an independent domain under Leo Gabalas and his brother John, until it was occupied by the Genoese in 1248–1250.
 The Genoese were evicted by the Empire of Nicaea, after which the island became a regular province of the Nicaean state (and after 1261 of the restored Byzantine Empire).
 In 1305, the island was given as a fief to Andrea Morisco, a Genoese adventurer who had entered Byzantine service.

-Crusader and Ottoman rule
+Crusader period

 In 1306–1310, the Byzantine era of the island's history came to an end when the island was occupied by the Knights Hospitaller.
 Under the rule of the newly named "Knights of Rhodes", the city was rebuilt into a model of the European medieval ideal.
 Many of the city's famous monuments, including the Palace of the Grand Master, were built during this period.